proplot-dev/proplot/docs/why.rst

 ideas.
 Unfortunately, it is easy to end up with *redundant* figure elements when drawing multiple subplots, namely...

-* ...repeated axis tick labels.
+* Repeated axis tick labels.
-* ...repeated axis labels.
+* Repeated axis labels.
-* ...repeated colorbars.
+* Repeated colorbars.
-* ...repeated legends.
+* Repeated legends.

 These sorts of redundancies are very common even in publications, where they waste valuable page space.
 They arise because this is often the path of least resistance.

 .. rubric:: Solution

-ProPlot seeks to eliminate redundant elements to help you make clear, concise figures.
+ProPlot makes it easier to eliminate redundant elements and help you make clear, concise figures.
 We tackle this issue using :ref:`shared and spanning axis labels
 <ug_share>` and :ref:`figure-spanning colorbars and legends
 <ug_cbars_figure>`.

-* Axis tick labels and axis labels are *shared* between subplots in the same row or column by default.
+* Axis tick labels and axis labels are shared between subplots in the same row or column by default.
 This is controlled by the `sharex`, `sharey`, `spanx`, and `spany` `~proplot.ui.subplots` keyword args.
 * The new `~proplot.figure.Figure` `~proplot.figure.Figure.colorbar` and